 The New York expedition company "would send us a checklist of what was available and ... we would be advised to buy X, Y and Z," she said.

 That's how it was often done in the late 19th century, as small cities like Pittsfield were investing in culture and new museums.
 Each was expected to exhibit ancient Egyptian, Roman and Native American art, along with other subjects, she said.
 Whether the objects themselves were outstanding, was often beside the point.
 Many ended up in storage.

 Now, those old pots, headdresses and beaded pouches have been dusted off for a new exhibition, "Rethink!
 American Indian Art at Berkshire Museum."

 They are being shown along with new work by six contemporary Native American artists to illustrate how traditional forms can evolve and address issues in today's culture.

 " 'Rethink!' challenges many of the preconceptions and stereotypes of American Indian art," said Mingalone.
-It "demonstrates that Indians have not disappeared and that Indian artists continue to express themselves in a contemporary world."

 "Rethink" went on view last week, but has its Family Opening Day on Saturday.
 It asks viewers to consider whether traditions must remain static in order to preserve a cultural heritage, or whether they can change to represent evolving ideas and still be considered traditions..
 It also explores crosscurrent influences in Native American and European art.
 Beads, for example, widely identified with Indian culture, were actually a European import, said Mingalone on a tour of the show last week.
 Indians traditionally created raised patterns on clothing and accessories with dyed porcupine quills.